simlaayduran/Samara-s-EPK/README.md

 # Samara-s-EPK
-An Electronic Press Kit for The singer/songwriter Samara
+An Electronic Press Kit for the singer/songwriter Samara